-Iowa Code Section 261E.2 and Sections 487(a)(25) and 487(e) of the Higher Education Act of 1965, as amended, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
-Officers, employees, trustees, and agents-including the alumni association, booster club, and other organizations associated with Dordt College-agree to the provisions of this code of conduct and will refrain from:
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
+Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with Dordt University, agree to the provisions of this Code of Conduct and will refrain from:

 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer.